 [ix] primary & secondary schools benefiting 100.06 lakh students and

 [x] rural drinking water supply benefiting 1250.60 lakh persons.
-This, therefore, justifies that funds deposited by commercial banks with NABARD for lending to State Governments to supplement their efforts to develop rural infrastructure including social and power sector should carry interest rate at least to cover the cost of their borrowing, if not market price.
+This, therefore, justifies that funds deposited by commercial banks with NABARD for lending to State Governments to supplement their efforts to develop rural infrastructure including the social and power sector should carry an interest rate at least to cover the cost of their borrowing, if not market price.

 It is, therefore, opportune time now for the Government to hold regular dialogues and consultations with banks on every issue rather than intervening in banks’ affairs in the nature of mandatory requirements.
 This would facilitate banks to productively & profitably use their organizational, professional, managerial & financial resources to design loan & other financial products to match farmers’ needs in each of the 127 agro-ecological regions of the country [rather than one-fits-all], recruit farmer-friendly staff & train them to design, market & deliver the financial products.
-Flow of indirect credit to agriculture has as much significance as direct credit to agriculture.
+The flow of indirect credit to agriculture has as much significance as a direct credit to agriculture.

-Accordingly, State Governments must invest on an annual basis significant amount in creating/improving rural infrastructure, post-harvest technology, markets, agricultural research and extension to make farming profitable and increase rural income and also invest in creating training facilities for households in agriculture, rural/cottage industries, service and business segments for sustainable development of farming and non-farming enterprises.
+Accordingly, State Governments must invest on an annual basis significant amount in creating/improving rural infrastructure, post-harvest technology, markets, agricultural research, and extension to make farming profitable and increase rural income and also invest in creating training facilities for households in agriculture, rural/cottage industries, service and business segments for sustainable development of farming and non-farming enterprises.